Randa-Lakab/Uni-pal-bot/README.md

 User: Where is the workshop?

-Uni-Pal: 🏫 Workshop: Wednesday October 22, 7-9 PM at University of Jordan (Uruk)
+Uni-Pal: 🏫 Workshop: Wednesday October 22, 7-9 PM at University of Jordan (Uruk).

 User: What prizes can we win?